Live chat is no longer just a channel for delivering quick customer support.

 Say, for example, a customer adds a coffee mug to their cart.
 You could use an AI chatbot to non-intrusively suggest related products that they might enjoy based on the buying behaviour of previous customers who bought that item.
 So, the chatbot might pop up to recommend the matching coffee flask or dinnerware set.

 By making personalized recommendations, you can upsell or cross-sell to your customers.
-This generates more conversions without forcing your customer to browse your entire store.
+This generates more conversions without forcing your customers to browse your entire store.

 You can even provide AI-driven personal shopping assistant services within your website.

 Once a potential customer lands on your website, your goal is to guide them smoothly from browser to buyer.
 To do this, you need to create an intuitive, streamlined website customer journey.

 Live chat can be implemented at every customer touchpoint.
 By tailoring messages for individual pages, you can facilitate meaningful, personalized interactions that directly resolve customer pain points, desires, and needs.